martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 The client might need to extract the source domain and application service type from the input(s) it has received.
-The extracted data MUST include only information that can be securely parsed out of the inputs (e.g., parsing the fully qualified DNS domain name out of the "host" component (or its equivalent) of a URI or deriving the application service type from the scheme of a URI) or information that is derived in a manner not subject to subversion by
+The extracted data MUST include only information that can be securely parsed out of the inputs (e.g., parsing the FQDN name out of the "host" component (or its equivalent) of a URI or deriving the application service type from the scheme of a URI) or information that is derived in a manner not subject to subversion by